connorfcruz/cruz-connor-portfolio/docs/networking/assignment3.md

 ### Cybersecurity Basics for Devices (Guided Notes)

-These notes primarily cover four topics: the CIA triad, common device vulnerabilities, social engineering attacks, and defenses.
+These notes primarily cover three topics: the CIA triad, common device vulnerabilities, and social engineering attacks.

 **The CIA Triad**